openlawteam/tribute-discord-service/README.md

 npm ci
 npm start
 ```

+#### Webhook database entries

-Once the environment is started, webhooks may be added to the database's `discord_webhooks` table.
+Once the environment is started, webhooks may be inserted into the database's `discord_webhooks` table.

-### Stopping the development environment
+### Stopping the local development environment

 ```sh
 # Runs `docker-compose down` to stop and remove any containers, networks
 npm run docker:down
 ```

-### Resetting the development environment
+### Resetting the local development environment

 ```sh
 # Runs `docker-compose down` and removes data volumes